ansible/ansible-ai-connect-service/docs/pycharm-setup.md

 >
 > You can override the default password by defining the `DJANGO_SUPERUSER_PASSWORD`
 > environment variable before running the command.
+>
+> For changing username and/or password for the test user, please edit `Makefile`.

 ## PyCharm Run Configurations